kamilburda/gimp-export-layers/README.md

 match the "File extension" text field.
 * *Never strip file extension* - Don't strip file extension from layer names.

-**Layer names in [square brackets]**
+**[Tagged] layers**

+Tagged layers contain tags at the beginning of the layer names and can modify how layers are handled.
+For example, a layer named "[background] Layer" can be used as a background layer if *Treat specially* is selected.

+Currently, the plug-in supports two tags:
+* *background* - use the layer as a background for every exported layer.
+* *foreground* - use the layer as a foreground for every exported layer.

+Tags are always stripped from layer names upon their export.
+You can also specify multiple tags in one layer (e.g. "[background] [foreground] Layer", despite these two tags being a rather unusual combination).

+Options:
-* *Treat as normal layers* - Layer names starting with "[" and ending with "]" will be exported as any other layer.
+* *Treat as normal layers* - Tagged layers will be exported as any other layer.
-* *Treat as background layers* - These layers will be used as a background for all other layers and will not be exported separately.
+* *Treat specially* - Tagged layers will be processed correspondingly and will not be exported separately.
-* *Ignore* - These layers will not be exported (and will not serve as background layers).
+* *Ignore* - Tagged layers will not be exported and will not be processed.
 * *Ignore other layers* - All other layers will not be exported.

-**Additional options to "Layer names in [square brackets]"**
+**Additional options to "[Tagged] layers"**

+* *Crop to layer* - Layers will be cropped to their size.
-* *Crop to background* - If enabled, layers will be cropped to the size of the background layers instead of their own size.
+* *Crop to background* - Layers will be cropped to the background layers.
+* *Crop to foreground* - Layers will be cropped to the foreground layers.

 **Merge layer groups**

 If enabled, each top-level layer group is merged into one layer.
 The name of each merged layer is the name of the corresponding top-level layer group.

-**Create empty subfolders**
+**Create folders for empty layer groups**

 If enabled, empty subfolders from empty layers groups are created.